LeaderPortfolio

 Early Life

-Dustin Aaron Moskovitz was born on May 22, 1984, in Gainesville, Florida.
-He grew up in Ocala, Florida, and attended Vanguard High School, where he participated in the IB Diploma Program.
-He then enrolled at Harvard University to study economics but left after two years to work full-time on Facebook.
+Dustin Moskovitz was born on May 22, 1984, in Gainesville, Florida, and grew up in Ocala, Florida.
+He attended Vanguard High School and later studied economics at Harvard University, where he met Mark Zuckerberg.
+Moskovitz left Harvard to work full-time on Facebook with Zuckerberg.

 Rise to Success

-In February 2004, Moskovitz co-founded Facebook with Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, and Chris Hughes while at Harvard University.
-He served as the company's first CTO and later as the VP of Engineering.
+Moskovitz co-founded Facebook in 2004 with Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, and Chris Hughes.
+He served as the company's first CTO and VP of Engineering, playing a key role in developing the social media platform.
 In 2008, Moskovitz left Facebook to co-found Asana with Justin Rosenstein.
-Asana launched commercially in April 2012.
-The company went public in September 2020, with an initial valuation of $5.5 billion.
-In March 2011, Forbes reported Moskovitz to be the youngest self-made billionaire in the world.
-He stepped down as Asana's CEO in 2025 to focus on philanthropy.
+Asana went public in 2020.
+In March 2025, he announced his transition to a chairman role within Asana.

 Key Business Strategies